Kayvonk/WorkoutObligator/README.md

 To install this application, add this repository to a folder on your device.
 Run npm install to acquire the necessary dependencies or simply use the link for the deployed application on heroku.

 ## Usage
-To utlize this application, add one or more new exercises to be documented as the latest workout.
+To utilize this application, add one or more new exercises to be documented as the latest workout.
 The past 7 workouts will be displayed on the workout dashboard.

 ![homePageThumbnail](./assets/startPageThumbnail.PNG)